 The photographic material submitted to the contest must meet the following criteria:

-- The pictures must be uploaded as JPEG files with a resolution of 72 dpi, 1,500 pixels on the longer side, and high-quality compression.
+- The pictures must be uploaded as JPG files with a resolution of 72 dpi, 1,500 pixels on the longer side, and high-quality compression.

 - The picture’s infofile must contain the metadata with the shot’s technical specifications, the photographer’s first and last name, and a caption.